Merc Fenn Wolfmoor

 Merc Fenn Wolfmoor (born June 14, 1986) is a prolific American author of speculative fiction short stories, active in the field since 2007.
-Their works have been published in a number of magazines and anthologies, including various collections of the year's best stories, and have been finalists for the Otherwise, Locus, and Nebula Awards.
+Their works have been published in a number of magazines and anthologies, including various collections of the year's best stories, and have been finalists for the Otherwise, Locus, and Nebula Awards along with winning the Nebula Award for Best Game Writing in 2025.
 Some of their early work was published as by Abby Rustad, Abby "Merc" Rustad, or Merc Rustad.
 They changed their name to Merc Fenn Wolfmoor in 2019.

 Biography

 Wolfmoor was born in Minnesota, where they currently reside.
 They identify as queer, non-binary, aromantic, and asexual, are autistic, and have depression and anxiety; they also believe they have attention deficit hyperactivity disorder but were still seeking diagnosis as of 2021.
 They use they/them pronouns and prefer no honorific, but are okay with Mr. and Mx.

 Literary career

 Wolfmoor's work has appeared in a large number of periodicals including Apex Magazine, Cicada, Fireside Fiction, Intergalactic Medicine Show, Lightspeed, Diabolical Plots, Escape Pod, Shimmer Magazine, Galaxy's Edge, and Uncanny Magazine, along with being reprinted in "year's best" anthologies such as the 2015, 2017, and 2018 editions of The Best American Science Fiction and Fantasy, The Year's Best Fantasy: Volume 1, Wilde Stories 2016: The Year’s Best Gay Speculative Fiction, Transcendent: The Best Transgender Fiction 2016, and Nebula Awards Showcase 2018.

 Their work has also been featured in a number of original anthologies such as Love Hurts edited by Tricia Reeks and A People's Future of the United States: Speculative Fiction from 25 Extraordinary Writers edited by Victor LaValle and John Joseph Adams.
 Their story in that latter anthology, "Our Aim Is Not To Die", addresses the issue of ableism and features an autistic "non-binary human being who lives in a world where you're forced to choose a gender, or you are erased".
 Victor LaValle said the story "knocked me out of my chair".